IamAki123/RobotArmSF/README.md

 # RobotArmSF

-Download the C Code from above and put it into your Arduino IDE
+Download the ArduinoCode.ino or copy the code from above and put it into your Arduino IDE